Skip to main content

 Friendsheep Wool Dryer Balls were certainly the cutest product that we tested, and come in multiple designs and colors.
 We chose the sloth-shaped dryer balls and found them to be quite fun to use.
 Although the Friendsheep were a bit of a novelty, they were also made of organic New Zealand wool and made our T-shirts and comforters soft to the touch.
 We loved using them, but they lacked drying power.

 Unfortunately, the inside of the comforter we dried was still wet and our T-shirts felt slightly damp.
-Since the Friendsheep are pricier than other dryer balls we tested, this isn’t the best option.
+Since the Friendsheep are pricier than other balls we tested, this isn’t the best option.
 Then again, the cute designs may encourage your kids to help with the laundry!

 Pros